pemdel/alx-system_engineering-devops/0x02-shell_redirections/README.md

- script that creates a file with a specific name
+a script that creates a file that has the result of another command